lawrencec98/learn-raylib/README.md

 # learn-raylib

 ## Motivation for repository
-I will be using the repository to store small projects relating to graphics using Raylib.
-Most of the projects I intend to add here will be games.
+I will be using this repository to store small graphics and game related projects using Raylib.

 ## Notes
 A big thank you to educ8s for his raylib template for VSCode, which helped me get this up and running initially.